iamanoopverma/web-dev-notebook/react-syllabus/8-usestate/notes.md

 ##### Important Facts

-If you wanna update nested object state, then you have to use prev argument with callback. which represents current element of state.
+- If you wanna update nested object state, then you have to use prev argument with callback. which represents current element of state.
+- If you mutate the state, its reference will not change and it it doesn't, the re-render will not happen.
 ```js
 // Question - Update pincode without mutating state with spread operator
 const [user, setUser]= useState([{